valentinchelle/nodejs-rest-api-boilerplate/README.md

 You probably know how hard it is to start a node js API, with a well structured and clean code.
 Especially if you are on a rush for an hackhaton or a school project.
 I give you here a clean code, that implements what is essential for a new API project : a clean nodejs structure implementing a user system following the best practices.

-You can directly plug this API with the front end of your choice by calling the different endpoints.
+You can directly plug this API with the client of your choice by calling the different endpoints.
 I also give details on how to extend this code to adapt it for your project.

-This API can be used with any front end, here is the front end I have developed with ReactJS to interact with this API.
+This API can be used with any client, here is the client I have developed with ReactJS to interact with this API.

 # Features